EECS Instructional Support Group, Department of Electrical Engineering & Computer Science

 We do not recommend that you cache or otherwise avoid having to type any password unless you know that it will not be left where someone else could steal it.
 However, the ssh and putty commands do have ways to store your SSH passphrase so that you do not have to type it repeatedly while you are logged in.
 Once you logout, this is reset.

-• On UNIX and MacOSX using openSSH, you can use ssh-agent to cache your SSH passphrase.
+• On UNIX and macOS using openSSH, you can use ssh-agent to cache your SSH passphrase.
 Also see 'man ssh-agent, man ssh-add'.

 • On Windows using Putty, you can use pageant to cache your Putty passphrase.